jazzband/website/docs/news/2026/03/14/10-years-of-jazzband.md

-django-avatar's repo was created in 2008 and shipped its most recent Jazzband release in January 2026 – a 17-year-old repo still getting releases. django-axes (2009), sorl-thumbnail (2010), django-constance (2010), and 18 other projects created before 2015 were all still getting releases in 2025 or 2026.
+django-avatar's repo was created in 2008 and shipped its most recent Jazzband release in January 2026 – a 17-year-old repo still getting releases. django-axes (2009), sorl-thumbnail (2010), django-constance (2010), and over 20 other projects created before 2015 were all still getting releases in 2025 or 2026.
 Jazzband kept old projects alive long after their original authors moved on.
 That was the whole point.

 #### Release cadence varied wildly

-django-axes had the most active release cadence: 253 release files across 127 versions, peaking at 28 versions in 2019 – roughly one every 13 days. pip-tools was second at 138 releases / 69 versions.
+django-axes had the most active release cadence: 258 release files across 129 versions, peaking at 28 versions in 2019 – roughly one every 13 days. pip-tools was second at 146 releases / 73 versions.

 Meanwhile, 7 active projects have no team members at all – django-permission, django-mongonaut, and five others.
 Nobody was